Philando Castile Killer’s Trial Starts With Gripping Video

 The first witness to testify Monday was Anna Garnaas-Halvorson, an elementary schoolteacher at J.J.
 Hill Montessori Magnet School, where Castile worked in the cafeteria.
 She said Castile’s demeanor was “consistently calm” and the children and staff referred to him as “Mr. Phil.”

-She said Castile never smelled of marijuana or acted in a neurotic manner.
+She said Castile never smelled of marijuana or acted in an erratic manner.

 Dusterhoft attempted to question Garnaas-Halvorson on more personal subjects such as her reaction to Castile’s death, how the schoolchildren viewed Castile and where she was when she heard about his death.
 But defense attorneys objected and Leary sustained.